Webinar tips and tricks

 For: Mac OS only — $100 (free trial)

 There are many use cases where managing sound for a presentation can be tricky.
 Let's say you need to present a music app or video on your computer that contains sound.
 What happens is that the browser usually detects built-in or external microphones as their source for audio.
 Never the sound coming from the inside of your computer.

 This is where Loopback comes in.
 Loopback enables you to manage and mix your different apps as source of sound and create "virtual microphones".

-This means that, for instance, you will be able to use as audio input:
+This means that you will be able to use as audio input:

 For: Mac OS and Windows — Free and starts at $29 / year

 Manycam, just like Loopback, enables you to virtualize devices.
 This means that you can use different sources as video inputs and combine them into one single video input compatible with browser, and therefore compatible with Livestorm.